Frederick Ziv: Ziv Company

 Although he earned a Juris Doctor degree from the University of Michigan in Ann Arbor in 1928, Ziv did not practice law, but instead opened an advertising agency.
 His native city, Cincinnati, was an important center for radio in the 1920s.
 The nation's largest radio sponsor, Procter & Gamble, and one of its most powerful radio stations, WLW, were based there.
 Ziv and writer John L. Sinn, who later became his business partner and son-in-law, founded the Frederic W. Ziv Company (also given as Frederick W. Ziv Company) that produced syndicated radio and television programs in the United States.
-Horace Newcomb's Encyclopedia of Television described the company as "by 1948 ... the largest packager and syndicator of radio programs" and later "the most prolific producer of programming for the first-run syndication market during the 1950s."[1].
+Horace Newcomb's Encyclopedia of Television described the company as "by 1948 ... the largest packager and syndicator of radio programs" and later "the most prolific producer of programming for the first-run syndication market during the 1950s.".
 They produced pre-recorded radio shows such as Boston Blackie and The Cisco Kid and occasionally bought old shows for new syndicated rerun broadcast.
 The best known was the serial comedy Easy Aces in 1945.

 Ziv Television

-In preparation for providing programming for television syndication, Ziv began purchasing film libraries.
+In preparation for providing programming for television syndication, Ziv began to purchase film libraries.
 By July 1948, the company had bought four such libraries—General, Miles, Kinogram and Forster—providing a total of more than 13 million feet of film.